JakeC007/survey_management/README.md

 `ingest/`).
 Status precedence and the fraud-blacklist cross-check mirror the payment pipeline.

-It is read-only except for one explicit action: a **Mark as fraud** button on the detail view.
+It is read-only except for two explicit actions.
+The first is a **Mark as fraud** button on the detail view.
 After a confirmation popup it appends to `fraud_blacklist.csv` (the source the payment pipeline reads), sets `fraud=yes` in `payment_tracker.xlsx`, and moves the person into the Fraud sheet of `payment_report_unpaid.xlsx`, so the change is durable and the dashboard reflects it.
 Writes are atomic and idempotent; close those workbooks in Excel first.

+The second is the **Review queue** (`/review`, linked from the search page).
+It steps you Back/Next through every participant carrying quality flags (`n_flags > 0` in `payment_tracker.xlsx`), minus anyone already `FRAUD` or already cleared, so you can work the flagged backlog one at a time instead of searching by name.
+Each item offers the same **Mark as fraud** action plus **Clear / keep**, which records a "reviewed, not fraud" decision in a new `data/review_state.csv` so the person drops out of the queue.
+Clearing does not change payment status; it only removes them from the review backlog, and because `review_state.csv` is a fresh file nothing else touches, it can never collide with an open workbook.

+**Where this sits in the pipeline.** `examine_indv` is a manual review layer that sits *after* the three automated stages and *alongside* payout.
+Step 1 (`consent_management/`) builds `fraud_blacklist.csv` from bot/fraud-farm detection at consent time.
+Step 3 (`payment_management/manage_payments.py`) runs the quality filter over the response export, and upserts `payment_tracker.xlsx` with the `n_flags` / `flag_reasons` / `exclude_recommended` columns plus the unpaid card report.
+Those quality flags are exactly what fills the review queue.

+A human then uses `examine_indv` to convert ambiguous flagged rows into a clear
+decision: **fraud** (feeds back into `fraud_blacklist.csv` and `payment_tracker.xlsx`, so the next `manage_payments.py` run and the dashboard both honor it) or **keep** (logged in `review_state.csv`, leaving the person eligible and out of the backlog).
+Both decisions are durable across pipeline re-runs — fraud because the pipeline rebuilds its verdict from the blacklist every run, keep because the queue reads `review_state.csv` fresh each load.
 See `examine_indv/README.md` for details.